fertility-health > lifestyle-fertility > lifestyle-factors > exercise-and-fertility

 The women who took up recreational running became less fertile because:

-• The chances of a fertile cycle fell by half
+• The chances of a fertile cycle fell by half.

-• Only 54% of them had regular cycles
+• Only 54% of them had regular cycles.

-• Irregular cycles reduce fertility, and when cycle lengths vary by over ten days in a year, fertility falls by 75% iii
+• Irregular cycles reduce fertility, and when cycle lengths vary by over ten days in a year, fertility falls by 75%. iii

-• The exercising women who didn’t ovulate had significantly lower energy (creatinine) levels
+• The exercising women who didn’t ovulate had significantly lower energy (creatinine) levels.

-• Follicle development relies on estrogen levels in the follicular phase, again, lower for exercising women
+• Follicle development relies on estrogen levels in the follicular phase, again, lower for exercising women.

 It takes energy to build follicles, eggs and the womb lining in the follicular phase, and limited energy supplies typically make cycles longer or, in extreme cases, cycles stop.
 Exercising used up precious energy reserves, leaving those women with less to grow the womb lining and the follicles, and the longer follicular phases reflect this.
-Poor energy supplies affect the development of the dominant follicle, and an imperfect corpus luteum (with low progesterone levels and shorter luteal phases) is often due to imperfect dominant follicles in the follicular phase.
+Poor energy supplies affect the development of the dominant follicle, and an imperfect corpus luteum (with low progesterone levels and shorter luteal phases) is often due to imperfect dominant follicle development in the follicular phase.

 Advice on exercise